bdemeshev/coursera_sc/README.md

 What is the price of Call option with strike 10?

-B2.
+Video 4 (board).
 Calculate price.
 S_2^3

-L3.
+Video 5 (slides).
 PDE + Delta-hedging.

-B3.
-Calculate replicating strategy?
+Video 6 (board).
+Calculate replicating strategy
 S_t = ... (prev calc)

 How much shares and money to replicate this?

-P1.
+Video 7 (python).
 Simulation pricing of complex option.